deshpandeneil/online-judge/README.md

 ├── quota5.txt
 └── quota6.txt
 ```
-The `quota` files must contain the time limit on first line followed by the memory limit on the second line for the selected question.
+The `quota` files must contain the time limit (in seconds) on first line followed by the memory limit (in bytes) on the second line for the selected question.

 2. Question directories within `executable`
 ```bash